dark0vh/AA/README.md

 To use it you have to use python3 and you also need 3 extra modules.
 To install if you are running linux or mac, type:

-pip3 install pysocks bs4 scapy-python3
+pip3 install pysocks bs4 kamene scapy-python3

 If you are under winzoz, type: